mindee/mindee-api-nodejs/README.md

 ## From source code

-Download and decompress or clone the source code from Github and then do in your node project:
+Download and decompress or clone the source code from GitHub and then do in your Node.js project:

 ```sh
 npm install mindee